monstercameron/GoWebComponents/README.md

 ## Conclusion

 This project provides a flexible and type-safe way to generate HTML in Go without relying on string templates.
-It's particularly useful for creating dynamic web content or building custom static site generators.
+It's particularly useful for creating dynamic web content or building custom static site generators, leveraging the virtual DOM concepts introduced in the `vdom` package.